 There are other home loan features that can save you money:

-- 100% offset uses money in a linked transaction account to reduce your interest charges on your home loan while keeping the money available to you.
+- An offset account uses money in a linked transaction account to reduce your interest charges on your home loan while keeping the money available to you.
 Deposits into your linked account save you even more (read more about how an offset account could save you money).
 You can get 100% offset with the NAB Tailored Home Loan — Variable Interest Rate.

 - NAB Choice Package offers you discounted home loan interest rates and savings on NAB products and services for one annual package fee.
 You can package a NAB Tailored Home Loan or NAB FlexiPlus Mortgage Facility.